leoemaxie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * `find` to search for files in a directory hierarchy Some of the redirection symbols used are: `>`, `>>`, `2>`, `&>`, `&>>`, `<<`, `<<`.

+As usual files prefixed with units and tens e.g `2-hellofile` represent the beginner tasks.
+Prefixed in the hundreds are the advanced tasks e.g `104-gifs`.

 Part of ALX's Project.

 ## Link